taitulism/new-reporter/README.md

 newReporter
 ===========
-A politically-incorrect, alternative to EventEmitter/PubSub.
+A politically-incorrect alternative to orchestrate callback hell.
-But Hey!
-It's easier to debug with.